“Line-caught salmon, nothing less than the best!!! Grilled it plain, seemed like it just came out of the Sea.” –Barbara

 Sashimi: We recommend NOT cooking our sashimi-grade albacore tuna and serving the tuna raw as sashimi or poke.
 You can also sear on each side for 2 minutes or less, but the albacore is outstanding as sashimi.
 When serving sashimi, cut to desired thickness while still partially frozen.

 Seafood Grilling Tips: Oil the grill once it heats up.
 Just as it is with any other meat, you can prevent sticking by making sure that the fish is dried with a paper towel, lightly oiled, and perhaps most important, ensuring the grill is as hot as possible.
 Once the fish is on the grill, turn the grill down to medium heat (~300-350° F).
 Another note if you have trouble overcooking in your grill: Grill marks look great in pictures, but one way to prevent your fish from drying out is to wrap it in tin foil or some other heat-resistant covering.
 Some call this “making a tent” for the fish.
 The French call this method “en papillote,” but we call it “making a tent.”
 This can be done when baking in an oven, too.
 But in an oven you can use parchment paper, whereas in a grill there can be a fire danger with hot coals or any flame.
 Another way is to use a cedar or alder plank.
 See this cedar plank salmon recipe.
 Cook until just opaque throughout.

 Seafood Baking Tips: Baking seafood is really easy!
 Our salmon portions (king salmon, coho salmon, sockeye salmon and keta salmon portions) can conveniently be cooked for 8 minutes at 425 F with your favorite seasons for a super easy weeknight meal.
-Place seasoned fish in baking dish and cook for 8 to 10 minutes up to 20 minutes depending on thickness of fillet or portion and/or quantity of portions used.
-Remove fish when it begins to flake easily.
+Place seasoned fish in baking dish and cook for 8 to 10 minutes depending on thickness of fillet or portion and/or quantity of portions used.
 We’ve found that cooking our sablefish works best at higher temperatures.
 Bake at 450° F for 9-10 minutes.
 It is difficult to overcook sablefish, because it is so loaded with omega-3 fatty acids.
+Remove fish when it begins to flake easily.